akashnigam010/learnings/reactjs/mobX-notes.md

 4. *Actions*
 	Actions cause the state change.
 MobX makes sure that actions are translated to state change and corresponding derivations and reactions run synchronously

+In MobX, components do not need to manually subscribe to the state changes, infact MobX does that job for us by keeping Observables and thus creating smart components which re-render whenever state changes